 43.2. review measures provided for the prevention and reduction of the risk caused by noise;

-43.4. ensure the systematic health monitoring and organise the health surveillance of such employees who were subject to similar exposure of noise.
+43.4. ensure systematic health monitoring and organise health surveillance of such employees who were subject to similar exposure of noise.

 44. The employer shall take into account the results of health surveillance in planning and specifying labour protection measures for the prevention or reduction of the risk caused by noise to the permissible level.

-45. On the basis of the results of the risk assessment and health surveillance, the employer shall specify such employees who require special labour protection measures taking into account the requirements of regulatory enactments on labour protection.
+45. On the basis of the results of the risk assessment and health surveillance, the employer shall specify such employees who require special labour protection measures taking into account the requirements of laws and regulations regarding labour protection.

 46. The employer shall keep all the results of the hearing examinations of employees for at least 45 years, then deposit them in the archives in accordance with the procedures prescribed by law.
-Employees have the right to become acquainted with the results of the health surveillance relating particularly to them.
+Employees have the right to become acquainted with the results of examinations relating to them.

 [8 April 2008]